nttwconf/notimetowait/README.md

 # notimetowait

-Tweets and images from the No Time to Wait Symposium
+Documentation from the No Time to Wait Symposium (17-19 July 2016)

+/twarc-archive -- Tweets and images using the hashtag #notimetowait